We want our MTV!

 But Yo MTV Rap started in 1988, and that was

-the first rap video played on Yohan TV Raps was Shine Head's Chain Gang.
+the first rap video played on Yoan TV Raps was Shinehead's Chain Gang.
+Oh, okay.

 They were also famous for banning some of these.

-Public Enemy, The Great Song, By the Time I Get to Arizona, was banned in 1991.
+NWA had some some of their stuff banned, Public Enemy.
+The great song, By the Time I Get to Arizona, was banned in 1991.

 doing, you know, acoustic numbers of their hits.